 Institutional Sources

-National Bank for Agriculture and Rural Development (NABARD) is an apex institution established in 1982 for rural credit in India.
+The National Bank for Agriculture and Rural Development (NABARD) is an apex institution founded in India in 1982 for rural credit.

-It doesn’t directly finance farmers and other rural people.
-It grants assistance to them through the institutions described as follows:
+It provides assistance to them through the institutions defined as follows:

-Rural Credit cooperatives are the oldest and most extensive form of rural institutional financing in India.
+Rural Financial cooperatives are India’s oldest and largest form of institutional rural financing.

-The major thrust of these cooperatives in the area of agricultural credit is the prevention of exploitation of the peasants by moneylenders.
+The key purpose of these cooperatives in the area of agricultural credit is to discourage money-lenders from cheating the peasants.

 These are organized at the village level.